Greater Poland Uprising (1848): 1830–1848

-At this time the majority of Poles were not yet engaged in political activity.
-At most only the landowners, the intelligentsia and the upper urban classes possessed a developed national consciousness.
-The peasantry and the working class had yet to experience their own "Polish national awakening".
-Through military service and school education, and in the case of "regulated" peasants also in the wake of the benefits wrought by the final emancipation decree introduced in 1823, some segments of these social groups had begun to identify with the Prussian state.
-However, as German colonization grew in strength and policies against Polish religion and traditions were introduced the local population begun to feel hostility towards Prussia and German presence.
+At this time, the majority of Poles were not yet engaged in political activity.
+Mostly the landowners, the intelligentsia, and the upper urban classes possessed a developed national consciousness.
+The peasantry and the working class had yet to experience their own "Polish national awakening."
+Through military service and school education, and in the case of "regulated" peasants in the wake of the benefits wrought by the final emancipation decree introduced in 1823, some segments of these social groups had begun to identify with the Prussian state.
+However, as German colonization grew in strength and policies against Polish religion and traditions were introduced the local population begun to feel hostility towards Prussia and the German presence.
 Economic factors also began to influence Polish-German relations.
 Colonization policies in particular created a fear of German competition among Poles.
 The greatest difference remained the religious segregation.
 The local Germans displayed rather politically apathy and refrained from creating an organized form of social life.
-Prior to 1848, the provincial diet remained the only forum of German political activity.
-In general relations of the local Germans with the Polish population were good.
+Prior to 1848, the provincial Diet remained the only forum of German political activity.
+In general, relations of the local Germans with the Polish population were good.